 To serve as a cooperating teacher, a teacher must:

-Early field supervisors or School of Education professors are assigned for each student doing field work in a district.
-These supervisors will be checking with your cooperating teacher at least twice during the semester to be sure you have made contact and have begun your field hours, as well as checking to be sure you have completed your field hours.
-This information is then passed on to your professors.
-When fieldwork courses are taught by university faculty on site, the professor of record consults with the cooperating teacher and building administrator.
+Clinical Experience supervisors or School of Education professors are assigned for each student doing clinical work in a district.
+These supervisors will be checking in with you at least twice during the semester to be sure our student(s) have made contact and have begun their clinical hours.
+They will check again towards the end of the semester to be sure the student(s) have completed their required hours.
+This information is then passed on to their professors.
+When clinical work courses are taught by university faculty on site, the professor of record consults with the cooperating teacher and building administrator.